binarylogic/authlogic/README.md

 2. **Authlogic::ActsAsAuthentic**, which adds in functionality to your ActiveRecord model when you call `acts_as_authentic`.

-Each of the above has various modules that are organized by topic: passwords, cookies, etc. For example, if you want to timeout users after a certain period of inactivity, you would look in `Authlogic::Session::Timeout`.

 ## 2. Rails

 Let's walk through a typical rails setup. ([Compatibility](#90-compatibility))